-Unlike conventional optical microscopes, these systems are mainly used for 3D surface analysis and characterization.
-By incorporating two light sources, a white light for gathering color and a laser source for scanning the surface of an object and collecting detailed height information.
-As the microscope observes a surface, the laser is scanned in the XYZ directions to collect data throughout the entirety of specified range.
+Laser scanning microscopes incorporate two light sources: a white light for gathering color information, and a laser source for gathering height information.
+To capture height data, the laser is scanned in the XYZ directions across the surface of the sample, and the reflected light intensity is measured.
 The result is a high-resolution, large depth-of-field, color image with nanometer-level height resolution for accurate profile and roughness measurements.
-This equipment is able to combine a lot of the functionality of an optical microscope, scanning electron microscope, and surface roughness gauge, but still maintain the ease-of-use of an optical microscope.
+This equipment combines the functionality of an optical microscope, scanning electron microscope, and surface roughness gauge.